Frequently Asked Questions about

 What are the colors that “The Uncertain-

-A few years later, I let a good friend borrow the T for several weeks to display it in front of his little speed shop in Van Nuys, California.
+A few years later, I let a good friend borrow the T for several months to display it in front of his little speed shop in Van Nuys, California.
 He took very good care of it.
 A few guys have told me that they not only remember it being there, but that they often went to look at it.
 Summers were usually VERY hot in the San Fernando Valley.
 After a while he noticed a couple of small blisters on the back of the body on the right side a bit below the rear window… then more spots!
 It had to be repainted!
-I don’t remember if I had it repainted, or if my friend did, but I certainly wouldn’t have had it repainted the greenish gold that it is in a few photos.
+I don’t remember if I had it repainted, or if my friend did, but I certainly would not have had it repainted the greenish gold that it is in a few photos.
 Most likely my friend felt so bad about it sitting in front of his speed shop in the intense sun and heat, which was most likely a major factor causing the blistering… that he had it repainted.
 If I had it repainted, I would have had Junior paint it the same gorgeous tangerine orange metalflake again!

 Will Monogram ever re-